MetPX/sarracenia/docs/source/Contribution/Development.rst

 When a PR is generated, the second developer can look it over for concerns.
 Once satisfied with the nature of the patch, the second developer should pull the branch and run the flow tests again (the same three) to confirm.
-Only after the flow tests have been run on multiple machines should a change be merged to main.
+Only after the flow tests have been run on multiple machines should a change be merged to stable.

 issues unique to v2 should be tagged *v2only*. on Launchpad.net: